j-mnr/gophergo.dev/content/basics/11-range.md

 	}
 }

-// RangeString shows that we can get the index and rune value of each character
+// String shows that we can get the index and rune value of each character
 // in a string.
-func RangeString() {
+func String() {
 	for i, r := range "gophergo.dev" {
 		fmt.Println("index:", i, "rune:", r, "representation:", string(r))
 	}
 }

-// RangeChannel shows that we can grab values from a channel until it is
+// Channel shows that we can grab values from a channel until it is
 // closed.
-func RangeChannel() {
+func Channel() {
 	ch := make(chan string, 6)
 	ch <- "We can get"
 	ch <- "values from a channel"